How to choose between two passions. One of our generation’s defining problems is TOO MANY OPTIONS.

 PREVIEW OF RAMIT’S SURPRISING ANSWER: I will not tell you to light a candle, put on a cashmere robe, and quietly chant affirmations.

 Instead, I WILL tell you how the classic myth we have of “thinking our way to clarity” — and how I would tackle this.
 I know, because I did exactly this when I graduated.

-If you have a bunch of ideas and you’re not sure how to narrow them down, you’ll want to watch this new video, released today.
+If you have a bunch of ideas, and are wondering how to choose between two passions, you’ll want to watch this new video, released today.